Mrelshimy/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 7-movethatfile - script for moving betty file from /tmp to /tmp/my_first_directory
 - 8-firstdelete - script for removing betty file
 - 9-firstdirdeletion - script for removing my_first_directory file
+- 10-back - script for changing directory to the previous one